Hacker vs Cracker: Main Differences ExplainedReading time: 10 minutes

 We would also like to mention some less “traditionally” famous hackers and bug bounty hunters, such as Inti De Ceukelaire, NahamSec, Hakluke, STÖK, Eric Head, and many more who have made their mark on the security community in recent years.

 Hackers are those who build and create.
 They learn and discover different computer systems, networks and often have previous experience in programming which only adds to their extensive knowledge.
 They build secure environments.

-The saying “know your attacker” is never truer than when talking about hackers and their work; they use the same tools, software and even techniques as crackers.
-Hackers know what attackers look for when they’re planning an attack, so they can proactively protect against them.
+The saying "know your attacker" is never truer than when talking about hackers and their work; they use the same tools, software and even techniques as crackers.
+Hackers know what attackers look for when they’re planning an attack, and thus can use proactive security measures to protect against them.
 They build software and tools that might even be the same ones that crackers use, but they use them to improve security, not break it.

 The approach hackers take is also similar to the one crackers use; they get into systems and networks to find loopholes in security, but the motivation behind their actions is purely non-malicious and ethical.
 They work with permission from the company who owns the system they're trying to break, and who is always informed of the end results.
 Because of hackers, vulnerabilities can be patched and threats avoided.
 Hackers' practices don't involve anything illegal and don't damage any data they come in contact with; they utilize their skills for a positive benefit.

 Let's now jump to the formal definition of a cracker: "A cracker is an individual who attempts to access computer systems without authorization.
 These individuals are often malicious, as opposed to hackers, and have many means at their disposal for breaking into a system."